 There will be an accumulative final exam that will ask any material dealt with throughout the entire semester.
-The exam will be a closed-all-materials quiz (except for an API link or paper reference provided).
+The exam will be a closed-all-materials exam.
 The date and time of the final are fixed (please refer to the SJSU final exam schedule).
+This is an in-class exam.